 In the last decade, there has been a lot of scientific research on breathing and the effect it has on the mind and body.
-Slowing down the breath activates the parasympathetic nervous system, which in turn clams the body and the mind.
+Slowing down the breath activates the parasympathetic nervous system, which in turn calms the body and the mind.
 Calming breath techniques can help in blood pressure reduction, anxiety relief and heal the mind.

 Below you will find a 3 step meditation approach to finding bliss through calming breath meditation.

 1.Calming Breath Exercise– This breathing exercise is based on the ancient system of breathing called Paranayam.
 The key here is the equal duration of the inhalation, retention and exhalation.
 This is the golden ration of 1:1:1.

 So if you inhale for 5 seconds, you hold the breath for the same duration of 5 seconds and then exhale for a duration of 5 seconds.
 I noticed this spontaneous pattern of equal duration breathing whenever I was in states of deep stillness.
 This breathing exercise is one of the most powerful tool I discovered to calm and ground me.

 Method- Sit in a relaxed position.
 Breath in slowly for a duration of 5 seconds.
 Now hold the breath for the same duration.
 Slowly exhale for 5 seconds.
 Once the exhalation is over, you can start inhalation again.
 There is no pause after exhalation.
 To keep track of time, you can keep a timer or count mentally.